mikemckiernan/GenerativeAIExamples/docs/rag/enterprise-rag-README.md

 # Retrieval Augmented Generation

 ## Project Details
 **Project Goal**: A optimized reference Retrieval Augmented Generation(RAG) workflow for a chatbot utilizing cutting-edge NVIDIA AI Enterprise Microservices.
-This workflow is using [Nemo Microservice Inference (EA)](nvcr.io/ohlfw0olaadg/ea-participants/nemollm-inference-ms:23.10) Microservice for LLM model deployment.
-In example we've ingested nvidia press release and blots to answer queries in example.
+This workflow is using [Nemo Microservice Inference (EA)](nvcr.io/ohlfw0olaadg/ea-participants/nemollm-inference-ms:23.10) for LLM model deployment.
+In this example we will ingest a collection of NVIDIA press releases and blogs.

 ## Components
 - **LLM**: [Llama2](https://ai.meta.com/llama/) - 7b, 13b, and 70b all supported.
 13b and 70b generate good responses. `NeMo LLM`- NV-GPT-8B-base, NV-GPT-43B-chat